How to change bundle colours

 Can I change default bundle colours across the whole site at once?

-When using the Assistant Plugin it is not yet possible to change a single colour in one place to update globally (site wide).
-We are working on way to achieve this but have not found a reliable solution yet.
-Advanced users who make a manual integration of any bundle into your own child theme can search replace hex codes in the css files.
+When using the Assistant Plugin it is not yet possible to change a single colour in one place to update globally (site-wide).
+We are working on a way to achieve this but have not found a reliable solution yet.
+Advanced users who make a manual integration of any bundle into their own child theme can search replace hex codes in the CSS files.

-Where to change colours of a specific module?
+Where to change the colours of a specific module?

 There are 4 potential places to look when changing a Divi Den bundle colour.
 All modules are slightly different.
 That's why you want to look in 4 places to be sure.
 This goes quite fast when you get familiar with it.